 Installing the new tank necessitated the removal of the bikes stock airbox which South Garage replaced with intake ducts attached directly to each throttle body.
-The Kelevra’s 2-into-1 stainless steel exhaust features around 70 individual, hand welded components.
+The Kelevra’s 2-into-1 stainless-steel exhaust features around 70 individual, hand-welded components.
 Designed and constructed by workshop metalsmith Fabrizio, the two headers snake their way around the Monsters engine before merging at a reverse Megaphone muffler.
-To manage the changes in airflow from these modifications South Garage remapped the bikes ECU to “optimise power”.
-With a output figure of 113 bhp (83.4kw) from the S4R’s 996cc, 90 ° twin the Kelevra is capable of eye watering 10.8 second quarter mile runs.
+To manage the changes in airflow from these modifications South Garage remapped the bikes ECU to “optimize power”.
+With an output figure of 113 bhp (83.4kw) from the S4R’s 996cc, 90 ° twin the Kelevra is capable of eye-watering 10.8 second quarter-mile runs.

 Read more like this